Museum of Central Australia

 Northern Territory residents: Free

-You can find more details at the official website of the Museum of Central Australia.
+You can find more details on the official website of the Museum of Central Australia.

 And just a reminder that the museum is closed on Monday.